Center for Innovative Finance Support

 Road Pricing and Public Outreach - Session 3

 Michael Kay, Host

 Thank you and welcome everyone to the third and final road pricing webinar.
 My name is Michael Kay, and I'm with the U.S. DOT.
-I will be working behind the scenes to facilitate today's webinar, which is hosted by the Federal Highway Administration Office of Innovative Program Delivery.
+I will be working behind the scenes to facilitate today's webinar, which is hosted by the Federal Highway Administration Center for Innovative Finance Support.
 Before turning it over to the moderator, I want to point some key features of our webinar room.
 You can download today's presentation as well as other materials utilizing the "file download" pod on the top left of your screen.
 Click on the file and then save to my computer to save locally to your desktop.
 Below that is the audio information.
 The audio information has changed.
 If you made it this far, you got that information about the change that there is a new call-in number and passcode.
 We appreciate that you got that information and called in today.
 We have 130 attendees already.
 Below is the chat box to ask questions.
 If you are having technical difficulties, you can send a private chat to me, Michael Kay.
 With that, I would like to turn the webinar over to John Doan of SRF consulting.